kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 * The retry will only continue if the status of the job to be retried is in [Status.terminated.value, Status.error.value]
 * If the job id points to a job that has already been retried, it will attempt to retry that job's `retry_parent` instead.
 * If the job id has never been retried, it becomes the `retry_parent`
-* EE2 looks up the job versions and parameters, and then submits the job to be retried, incrementing the `retry_count` of the job being retried, and the newly launched job gains a pointer to the `_PARENT_RETRY_JOB_ID`
+* EE2 looks up the method versions and parameters, and then submits the job to be retried, incrementing the `retry_count` of the job being retried, and the newly launched job gains a field called `retry_parent` that contains the job id of the job from the original request.
-* The job is submitted and upon successful submission, notifies the `retry_parent` and notifies the `parent_job_id` that a new `child_job` has been added
+* The job is submitted and upon successful submission, the child job adds the field `retry_parent` and notifies the `parent_job_id` that a new `child_job` has been added by appending itself to the `parent_job.child_jobs[]` field
+* There is no way to specify ResourceRequirements with a retry at the moment, even if the job was previously submitted by an administrator and had specfified ResourceRequirements.
+The retry will only use resource requirements from the catalog / ee2 config.

 ### Batch Behavior
 * If a job has the attribute of `batch_job=True` the retry will fail, since there is no method to re-run.
 This is a bug, as it doesn't fail gracefully.
 * If a job has the attribute of `batch_job=True`, but is actually a child job, the parent will be notified of this new retried job
 * Multiple in-flight retries are allowed.
+* Adds `child_job_id` to `parent_job_id.child_job_ids[]`

 ## Retry_job behavior
 * Blocking and single submit to HTCondor.
-It should be fine
+It should be fine as it returns relatively quickly

 ## Retry_jobs behavior
-* Submitting multiple jobs uses the `run_job` endpoint, and is blocking (NOT OK!)
+* Submitting multiple jobs for retry serially calls the same code path used for running a single job and blocks until all jobs have been submitted to the condor queue.
+This can cause issues if the network drops, and makes the narrative not aware of the state of the retry.
+Submitting 100 jobs currently takes 9 seconds, and that is a lot of time for things to go wrong.
+* (Follow up: Hopefully the making the narrative aware of the state of the retry will be mitigated by the narrative backend.
+It just blocks on the call anyway, with the default service timeout, which I think is something wacky like half an hour.
+As long as the user doesn't kill the kernel at that time, all should be well.
+Of course, if it were me, and it looked frozen for more than a couple minutes, I'd probably restart. )
+* Multiple in-flight retries are allowed.

 ### Desired Behavior